proxmox/ceph/ceph/src/seastar/dpdk/doc/guides/testpmd_app_ug/testpmd_funcs.rst

 * ``csum``: Changes the checksum field with hardware or software methods depending on the offload flags on the packet.

-* ``icmpecho``: Receives a burst of packets, lookup for IMCP echo requests and, if any, send back ICMP echo replies.
+* ``icmpecho``: Receives a burst of packets, lookup for ICMP echo requests and, if any, send back ICMP echo replies.

 * ``ieee1588``: Demonstrate L2 IEEE1588 V2 PTP timestamping for RX and TX.
 Requires ``CONFIG_RTE_LIBRTE_IEEE1588=y``.

-Note: TX timestamping is only available in the "Full Featured" TX path.
-To force ``testpmd`` into this mode set ``--txqflags=0``.
+* ``softnic``: Demonstrates the softnic forwarding operation.
+In this mode, packet forwarding is similar to I/O mode except for the fact that packets are loopback to the softnic ports only.
+Therefore, portmask parameter should be set to softnic port only.
+The various software based custom NIC pipelines specified through the softnic firmware (DPDK packet framework script) can be tested in this mode.
+Furthermore, it allows to build 5-level hierarchical QoS scheduler as a default option that can be enabled through CLI once testpmd application is initialised.
+The user can modify the default scheduler hierarchy or can specify the new QoS Scheduler hierarchy through CLI.
+Requires ``CONFIG_RTE_LIBRTE_PMD_SOFTNIC=y``.

+* ``noisy``: Noisy neighbor simulation.
+  Simulate more realistic behavior of a guest machine engaged in receiving and sending packets performing Virtual Network Function (VNF).

 Example::